 Once again – just don’t!
 It will last all of five minutes, before it starts to feel dry and you will then want to remove it with a tissue, or lick off – don’t pretend that you have never had this thought.

 DO use a red lipliner

-Lipliner can stop bleeding, as well as define your lips.
-The only time that I would suggest that you don’t use a lipliner with a red, is if you are going for a stain.
+Lipliner can stop bleeding as well as define your lips.
+The only time I would suggest that you don’t use a lipliner with a red, is if you are going for a stain.
 Think – I’ve just had an amazing kiss and my lips are a little smudged.
 You can achieve this look by either mixing your lipstick in with some lip balm, or by dabbing the lipstick on and blotting with a tissue after.

 DON’T use a lipliner the same colour as your lips

 I know, some magazines and publications actually suggest this.
 I have yet to see this go right.
 The easiest way is to just choose a red liner.
 You might need two; a brighter one and a more darker.
 You don’t need a specific lipliner for every red lipstick colour.
 For staying power, colour your entire lips with lipliner before adding your lipstick.